USAFA-ECE/ece386-book/_sources/b4-llm/lab-prompt-engineering.md

 ### Deliverables

-After Claude generates your script, paste it into `ArtIC/exhibition_explorer.py`, run `black` on it, install `ArtIC/requirements.txt` into your virtual environment, and run the script to see how it does!
+After Claude generates your script, paste it into `ArtIC/exhibition_explorer.py`, run `black` on it, install `requirements.txt` into your virtual environment, and run the script to see how it does!

 Once you have a working script: